 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , Sons of Chance series and is a This contemporary romance is a eARC edition that was published by Harlequin on August 1, 2015 and has 224 pages.
+It is part of the , Sons of Chance series and is a contemporary romance that was published by Harlequin on August 1, 2015 and has 224 pages.

 Explore it on Goodreads or Amazon.